 If a run object was produced by a converter, it MAY contain a property named conversion whose value is a conversion object (§3.15) that describes how the converter transformed the analysis tool’s native output format into the SARIF format.

-If a run object was produced by an analysis tool rather than by a converter, the conversion property SHALL be absent.
+A direct producer SHALL NOT emit the conversion property.

 files property